RickofManc/fresh-casts/README.md

 - __Create a Blog Post__

     Registered users have the ability to add to Fresh Casts content through creating a blog post.
-A simple form asks for basic show information, including a link to the hosting URL.
+A simple form asks for basic details, including a link to the hosting URL.
 On form submission, users are informed the post will be reviewed by Site Admin and hopefully published if deemed appropriate within 24 hours.
     Users can also upload an image to support the post, if an image is not uploaded at the time, the Fresh Casts logo will be displayed.
 Users can update the post with an image once live.
 This feature currently works best on a desktop application, with a future feature using a podcast API to retrieve the URL and featured image automatically to the Form using search functionality.

 <p align="center">